breun/crac-demo/README.md

     docker ps -a

-Commit the current state of the container:
+Commit the current state of the container as a new image:

     docker commit ${CONTAINER_ID} crac-demo:checkpoint